petrstepanov/petrstepanov.github.io/static/petr-stepanov-all.md

 📅 Jul 2020 - Current

+* Coded a Geant4-based sumulation for studying the optimal light guide length (range 0-10 cm) for the [EM calorimeter](https://wiki.jlab.org/cuawiki/index.php/Electron-Ion_Collider_Detectors:_EEEMCal) used in the Electron-Ion-Collider (EIC) project.
+[Link to GitHub](https://github.com/petrstepanov/light-guides).
-* Used Machine Learning (ML) TMVA framework to perform binary classification of thousands of signals from a data acquisition (DAQ) setup.
+* Used Machine Learning (ML) techniques to perform binary classification of thousands of signals from a data acquisition (DAQ) setup.
 [Link to GitHub](https://github.com/petrstepanov/dual-readout-tmva).
 * Applied CERN ROOT framework (C++) to perform statistical analysis of a significant amount (over 100 GB) of the raw experimental data of the [Kaon LT](https://redmine.jlab.org/projects/kltexp/wiki) experiment at JLab.
 [Link to GitHub](https://github.com/petrstepanov/kaonlt-fit).
-* Utilized SLURM environment on [JLab supercomputer environment](https://scicomp.jlab.org/scicomp/index.html) to run resourceful particle simulations on multiple computing nodes at the same time.
-This decreased the wall computation time by more than 10 times.
+* Utilized SLURM supercomputer environment to run programs on the JLab supercomputer environment simultaneously.
+This reduced the wall time by more than 10 times.
 * Proposed and implemented RAMDisk functionality on the development environment.
-This led to an over 60% increase in source code indexing time.
+This led to an over 50% increase in source code indexing time.
-* Set up data acquisition system that performs triggered waveform acquisition from Tektronix oscilloscope to a local Network Attached Storage (NAS) device.
-RedHat, Ethernet, SAMBA, Python, National Instruments VISA library.
+* Set up data acquisition system that performs triggered waveform acquisition involving 3 devices - Tektronix oscilloscope, Network Attached Storage, and RedHat computer (SAMBA, Python, National Instruments NI-VISA library).
-* Committed 50+ shifts at the particle accelerator performing Target Operator and Shift Leader duties ([Pion LT project](https://redmine.jlab.org/projects/hall-c/wiki/), experimental Hall C).
+* Contributed 100+ shifts at the Hall C in Thomas Jefferson Particle Accelerator facility for the [Pion LT project](https://redmine.jlab.org/projects/hall-c/wiki/).

 ### Postdoctoral Researcher (Remote)